 Hike Organizer: Saint Paul

-WHAT TO BRING: Make sure that you wear appropriate footwear, bring at least 2 liters of water, copious amounts of sweet snacks to munch along the way, and some pot-luck dinner to share on San Gabriel Peak.
-If you have a headlamp or flashlight you may want to have it for the return back to Red Box after sunset.
+WHAT TO BRING: Make sure that you wear appropriate footwear as there will be stream crossings and some rock scrambling.
+Bring at least 2 liters of water, copious amounts of sweet snacks to munch along the way, and lunch.

 DIRECTIONS TO TRAILHEAD: Exit the 210 Freeway at Azusa Avenue (Highway 39) and drive north to the junction of the North and West forks of the San Gabriel River, approx. 11 ½ miles north of Azusa, to the parking area where we will be ending the hike.
 At this point we will arrange a car shuttle taking some of the cars to the Bear Canyon Trailhead 6 miles farther north.